Dipsova-s/Webserver1/README.md

 6. Running locally
     1. Set "Configuration=DEVMODE" in Visual studio
     2. Update **WebServerBackendUrl** and **WebServiceBackendNOAPort** in the Web.config file to target environment
-    3. Update trust IP address to AppServer in MC or using API, e.g.
+    3. Update trust IP address to AppServer in MC > Global settings > Authentication page or using API, e.g.
 ```javascript
     PUT https://<WebServerBackendUrl>:<WebServiceBackendNOAPort>/system/settings
     {